Purcell Marian High School

-Purcell Marian High School is a parochial high school in the East Walnut Hills neighborhood of Cincinnati, Ohio, United States, based in the Marianist tradition.
+Purcell Marian High School is a Catholic parochial high school in the East Walnut Hills neighborhood of Cincinnati, Ohio, United States, based in the Marianist tradition.
 It is located in the DeSales Corner business district, along Madison Road.

 Purcell Marian is a Roman Catholic, co-educational high school serving a multi-racial student body of many faiths with differing backgrounds and educational needs.
 It is chartered by the state of Ohio and accredited by North Central Association of Schools.
 Urban in its environment, it is supervised by the Archdiocese of Cincinnati.
 In October 2019, Purcell Marian was authorized as an International Baccalaureate World School.

 Purcell High School

 Purcell High School began in 1928 as an Archdiocesan High School for young men.
 The site was originally purchased in 1924 by the Rt.
 Reverend Msgr.
 J. Henry Schengber for the parish of St. Francis de Sales.
 Under the direction of the Most Reverend Henry Moeller (Archbishop of Cincinnati) plans were drawn up for a high school which was to occupy the site of the present day Walnut Hills High School.
 In 1928, the Most Reverend John T. McNicholas decided to locate the school on Hackberry Street and gave it the name Purcell, in honor of the first Archbishop of the Archdiocese of Cincinnati, John Baptist Purcell.
 Purcell High School was under the administration of the Brothers of Mary and was staffed by Brothers, Marianist Priests, and lay men and women.
 The Eveslage Athletic Center was dedicated in 1971.
 In 2020, it was revealed that at least four Marian clergy who served at the school had been accused of committing acts of sex abuse.